lachisholm/Data_Structure_Discovery/Trees.md

 - A Leaf is a node with no children.
   Leaves are at the bottommost level of a tree
+  Here is how you create a leaf node since the leaf has no children.

 ```python
 class TreeNode: